wadefagen/Students-by-State-at-UIUC/README.md

 ### Values of `State`

-Data for each the 50 US states is present for every year in the dataset.
+Data for each of the 50 US states is present for every year in the dataset.
 In addition to the 50 states, the following data is labeled as `State`s:

 - `District of Columbia`, data present for all years
 - `Guam`, data present in 2013-2017